An introduction to the History of Chamba

 circles of activities that were rather rigid.
 The rigid but harsh classification of work

-enable the people to live on set tracks but created hardship for money.
+enable the people to live on set tracks but created hardship for many.

 As I social anthropologist, I may say that tradition is healthy in art, culture and many

-other aspects of creative thought, but rigidity amounting irrational bigotry in the name
+other aspects of creative thoughts, but rigidity amounting to irrational bigotry in the

 administration and social setup was available the feudal setup continued at Chamba.
 With

-the coming of new value system and the industrialize Chamba entered the age of rapid
+the coming of new value system and the industrialization Chamba entered the age of rapid

-Raja Shri Singh and Raja Bhuri Singh ushered in the modern age in Chamba not only
+Raja Shri Singh and Raja Bhuri Singh ushered in the modern age in Chamba.